nalDaniels/CloudWatchAgentDeployment/Documentation.md

 In the case that, CPU goes over a certain percentage, create another instance with higher CPU.

-## Create an email notification on jenkins
+## Create an Email Notification on Jenkins

 ### Purpose:
 To send an alert once the build has been completed